Wanton Vandalism or Raw Ignorance?

 The 21-year-old student, from Aberystwyth, said it was “heartbreaking” to see the vandalism on the wall.

 We decided we needed to set an example by doing it quickly.
 It is a memorial to a tragedy in Welsh history

 Notice the similarity in those words to what has been quoted from Owain Williams years ago?
 The fire is there, the spirit is not broken.
 The message remains the same, and long may that continue for generations to come!

-Involved in politics for 50 years.
+Involved in politics for nearly 50 years.
 Former vice president of Plaid Cymru – resigned in 2002.
 Currently the Chairman and a founding member of Ein Gwlad.
-Gwilym is also one of our permanent contributing editors on Ein Gwlad’s News Portal.
+Gwilym is also one of our permanent contributing editors at Ein Gwlad’s News Portal.